 The good news is there are some simple, no- and low-cost ways to demonstrate employee appreciation.
 Here are five you can implement this year:

 When an employee goes above and beyond or accomplishes an ambitious goal, make their success known.
-This takes little time and no money, and goes a long way in making employees feel valuable.
+This takes little time and no money, and goes a long way in making employees feel valued.

 A Gallup survey revealed that the “most memorable recognition comes most often from: